 We met under the clock at Stockmann department store in the Helsinki city centre.
 The spot is a common meeting place for locals.
-A friendly smile followed by a familiar Aussie twang and we made some brief introductions with Heather from Heather’s Helsinki.
-Heather is originally from Tasmania, Australia but has called Helsinki home for 14 years.
+A friendly smile followed by a familiar Aussie twang and we made some brief introductions with Heather, our guide for our food tour Helsinki style.
+Heather is originally from Tasmania, Australia but has called Helsinki home for more than 14 years.

 Our first stop on the tour was the food hall at Stockmann, on the lower level of the department store.
 It’s there Heather showed us the basics of the typical Finnish weekly shop.
 From heavy rye bread to Karelian pasties (a traditional Finnish dish made with a rye base and filled with rice or other fillings), Muikkukukko (bread filled with small smoked white fish) to prepackaged horse and reindeer meat (we’re told both are only eaten on occasion).
 Of course, there are staples we would expect in any supermarket like fresh fruit and vegetables and a small organic foods section.

 Our first tasting for the day felt appropriately fishy, given we were in a part of the world famous for it’s fishing waters.
 We tried prawns and salmon with a hint of dill.
 It was a great way to whet the palate for two people who often start the day with fresh salmon, as we do.

 Cafe Kuppi & Muffini | Kalevankatu 17, Helsinki